Undergraduate Curriculum CommitteePurpose & Function:

 The Committee elects its chairperson each spring from among its faculty membership.Term:

 Faculty – three years with possibility of re-election; no more than two consecutive terms.

-Meetings are held three times per semester, with additional meetings scheduled as needed.Reports To:
+Meetings are held two to three times per semester, with additional meetings scheduled as needed.Reports To:

 Vice President for Academic AffairsHistory:

 03/28/03 - Revision approved by the President of the University as recommended by the Policy Committee of the University

 05/23/05 - Title "Associate Vice President for Academic Affairs" changed by the Vice President for Academic Affairs to "Associate Vice President for Enrollment Management"